Nobody said it was easy,

 Gregory's residence was a building located on a corner street in the center of Praxis.
 Large windows the size of walls opened to the city beyond.
 His library was almost incredulous to the eye.
 He had pulled Ashley into the middle of this room, and placed a small pillow beneath her head.
 He had gone to his study and gathered both his medical instruments as well as Hollow Earth technology to find the cause of Ashley's critical state.

-Ashley's breathing had calmed back down to around 60 beats a second.
+Ashley's breathing had digressed back down around 80 beats a minute.
 Gregory had kneeled down to her and was checking her pulse from her neck.
 She laid still and unconscious.
-Her nails had retracted and no sign of the other Sanguine Vampiris traits.
+Her black nails had retracted and no sign of the other Sanguine Vampiris traits.
 Gregory had formulated a hypothesis of a late genetic mutation occurring in her DNA.
 He knew she was a child from two source blood parents and he often wondered why she had never herself had traits surface like this before.

 He had learned of Ashley during the short stay at the Sanctuary, after Helen had removed the Cabal cockroach that kept his memories suppressed.
 He had learned much but not enough about the life Helen and Ashley had lived, alone without him.
 But he did know that Ashley had no prior Abnormalities surface in that time.